huggingface/blog/unsung-heroes.md

 number of ways to implement this.
 I could put everything in 1 space, but that would be quite messy.
 On the other hand, having too many components in a solution has its own challenges.
 Ultimately, **I chose a design that allows me to highlight some of the unsung heroes on the Hub and demonstrate how you can use them effectively**.
 The architecture is shown in *Figure 1* and is fully hosted on Hugging Face in the form of spaces, datasets and webhooks.
-For accessibility, every feature I'm using is free, but as you scale, you might want to upgrade.
+Every feature I'm using is free for maximum accessibility.
+As you need to scale your service, you might consider upgrading to the [Enterprise Hub](https://huggingface.co/enterprise).

 |![Project Flow](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/unsung-heros/miro-board.jpeg)|
 |:--:|